9 social media marketing tips for estate agents

 “You can’t expect your first post to yield something, keep at it and it will eventually lead somewhere,” Ross added.

-Free up time to focus on your social media strategy.
+As a busy estate agency, it is important to find ways to free up time to focus on developing your social media strategy.
 Let Alto take care of your sales, lettings, property management and client accounting.